resuelve/drone-fish/README.md

 # Drone plugin to send an alert to google chat

-It sends a message to google chat group with the result of the build
+It sends a message to Google chat channel with the result of the build, the result will be presented as a card.

 ## Usage